datacarpentry/astronomy-python/instructors/instructor-notes.md

 ### Decisions Made

 - We explicitly recommend using Jupyter notebooks rather than Jupyter lab as we have found them more reliable across different platforms and they require less up front explanation.
-- As explained in the episodes, we think that it is valuable for learners to know a little bit about both Astropy `Tables` and Pandas `DataFrames` as they both have strengths and weaknesses as both an astronomy software standard and an industry standard.
+- As explained in the episodes, we think that it is valuable for learners to know a little bit about both Astropy `Tables` and pandas `DataFrames` as they both have strengths and weaknesses as both an astronomy software standard and an industry standard.
 - There is a lot of typing in this curriculum.
 To best keep with Carpentries live coding practices - we recommend that you copy and paste from previous cells as needed and not provide pre-filled notebooks.
 Provide learners with links to the on line lessons and reassure them that they can jump back in at the beginning of any episode if they are too overwhelmed an need a break.

 ### Introduction